-Our Trade Openness Composite Index-which reflects a blended average of the above indicators-puts China at 4.3 in 2020, against an open-economy average of 5.6 within our sample of the ten largest open market economies (Figure 6).
-That is a substantial improvement compared to China's score of 3.04 in 2010 and China's best overall score in all six clusters.
-China has reduced tariffs to a level comparable with OECD economies (or, in some cases, below that) and has become the world's largest trading nation in goods.
-However, restrictions on services trade-and especially digital services-remain higher than in open market economies.
-And, of course, China's goods trade openness score comes with an asterisk: virtually all observers note that unreported behind-the-border nontariff barriers are giant drivers of China's trade patterns.
+A cargo ship carrying containers is seen near the Yantian port in Shenzhen, following the novel coronavirus disease (COVID-19) outbreak, Guangdong province, China May 17, 2020.
+Picture taken May 17, 2020.
+REUTERS/Martin Pollard an open-economy average of 5.6 within our sample of the ten largest open market economies (Figure 6).
+That is a substantial improvement compared to China's score of 3.04 in 2010 and China's best Looking forward, we will update these benchmark indicators every overall score in all six clusters.
+China has reduced tariffs to a level year to evaluate the pace and direction of change.
+On a more frecomparable with OECD economies (or, in some cases, below quent basis, we are watching for policy reforms that would move that) and has become the world's largest trading nation in goods.
+China closer to the average of market economies in terms of trade However, restrictions on services trade-and especially digital openness, including services-remain higher than in open market economies.
+And, of course, China's goods trade openness score comes with an asterisk: virtually all observers note that unreported behind-the-border nontariff barriers are giant drivers of China's trade patterns. tected but non-sensitive goods;